Comparison of wave-structure interaction dynamics of a submerged cylindrical point absorber with three degrees of freedom using potential flow and computational fluid dynamics models: Numerical model based on the incompressible Navier-Stokes equations

 \subsection{Spatial discretization}

 The continuous equations of motion Eqs.~\eqref{eqn_momentum}-\eqref{eqn_continuity} are discretized on a staggered Cartesian grid as shown in Fig.~\ref{fig_cfd_domains}.
 The discretized domain is made up of $\Nx \times \Ny$ rectangular cells that cover the physical domain $\Omega$.
 The mesh spacing in the two directions is denoted by $\dx$ and $\dy$.
 Taking the lower left corner of the rectangular domain to be the origin $(0,0)$ of the coordinate system, each cell center of the grid has position $\x_{i,j} = \left((i + \half)\dx,(j + \half)\dy\right)$ for $i = 0, \ldots, \Nx - 1$ and $j = 0, \ldots, \Ny - 1$.
-The physical location of the \emph{vertical} cell face is half a grid space away from $\x_{i,j}$ in the $x$-direction and is given by $\x_{i-\half,j} = \left(i\dx,(j + \half)\dy\right)$.
-Similarly, $\x_{i,j-\half,k} =\left((i + \half)\dx,j\dy\right)$ is the physical location of the \emph{horizontal} cell face that is half a grid cell away from $\x_{i,j}$ in the $y$-direction.
+The physical location of the \emph{vertical} cell face is half a grid space away from $\x_{i,j}$ in the $x$-direction and is given by $\x_{i-\half,j} = \left(i\dx,(j + \half)\dy\right)$. \REVIEW{Similarly, $\x_{i,j-\half} =\left((i + \half)\dx,j\dy\right)$} is the physical location of the \emph{horizontal} cell face that is half a grid cell away from $\x_{i,j}$ in the $y$-direction.
 The level set fields, pressure degrees of freedom, and the material properties are all approximated at cell centers and are denoted by $\phi_{i,j}^{n} \approx \phi\left(\x_{i,j}, t^n\right)$, $\psi_{i,j}^{n} \approx \psi\left(\x_{i,j}, t^n\right)$, $p_{i,j}^{n} \approx p\left(\x_{i,j},t^{n}\right)$, $\rho_{i,j}^{n} \approx \rho\left(\x_{i,j},t^{n}\right)$ and $\mu_{i,j}^{n} \approx \mu\left(\x_{i,j},t^{n}\right)$, respectively; some of these quantities are interpolated onto the required degrees of freedom as needed (see~\cite{Nangia2019MF} for further details).
 Here, $t^n$ denotes the time at time step $n$.
 The velocity degrees of freedom are defined on the cell faces and are denoted by $u_{i-\half,j}^{n} \approx u\left(\x_{i-\half,j}, t^{n}\right)$, and $v_{i,j-\half}^{n} \approx v\left(\x_{i,j-\half}, t^{n}\right)$.
 Additional body forces on the right-hand side of the momentum equation are approximated on the cell faces of the staggered grid.

 We use second-order finite differences to discretize all spatial derivative operators.
-The discretized version of the operators are denoted with $h$ subscripts; i.e., $\grad \approx \grad_h$.
+The discretized version of the \REVIEW{spatial operator is denoted with a $h$ subscript}; i.e., $\grad \approx \grad_h$.
 Further details on the spatial discretization can be obtained in prior studies~\cite{Nangia2019MF,Cai2014,Griffith2009,Bhalla13}.